 In his book Permaculture: Principles and Pathways beyond Sustainability (affiliate link), David Holmgren, one of the founders of permaculture, has written about 12 design principles.
 The forth principle is "apply self-regulation and accept feedback".
+In this post I summarise this chapter and give examples from my own experience.

 A system without regulation will be out of control